OpenSDP/college-going-r/docs/college_going_enrollment.md

 **A Note on College Selectivity**

-To determine the selectivity of the postsecondary institutions in which high school graduates enroll, we typically rely on Barronâ€™s College Rankings.
-Barronâ€™s has developed well-established college selectivity ratings based on the degree of admissions competitiveness at four-year colleges and universities.
+To determine the selectivity of the postsecondary institutions in which high school graduates enroll, we typically rely on Barron’s College Rankings.
+Barron’s has developed well-established college selectivity ratings based on the degree of admissions competitiveness at four-year colleges and universities.
 Factors used in determining these rankings include the median SAT and ACT scores, high school class rankings, and grade point average among incoming college freshmen.
-The seven selectivity rankings Barronâ€™s assigns are "Most Competitive", "Highly Competitive," "Very Competitive," "Competitive," "Less Competitive," "Non-Competitive," and "Special."
+The seven selectivity rankings Barron’s assigns are "Most Competitive", "Highly Competitive," "Very Competitive," "Competitive," "Less Competitive," "Non-Competitive," and "Special."
 As part of this exercise, we have provided a simplified table from which the selectivity ratings of the colleges and universities included in this dataset can be obtained.
-In conducting this analysis for your own agency, you need to select a source of college selectivity ratings, such as Barronâ€™s, and use it in place of the college selectivity table used in this exercise.
+In conducting this analysis for your own agency, you need to select a source of college selectivity ratings, such as Barron’s, and use it in place of the college selectivity table used in this exercise.

 **Ask Yourself**